Free GST Calculator for India

 (2026 Updated Rates)

 Calculate GST, IGST, CGST, and SGST instantly based on the latest Union Budget 2026 guidelines.
-Trusted by 50,000+ businesses across India for accurate tax compliance.
+Designed for businesses, freelancers, and professionals who need quick and transparent GST calculations.

 Updated Jan 16, 2026